MrAshCreates/main-site/blog/2024-1-18/verizon-rsa-cs.md

 #### Add-Ons and Features

-- **TravelPass**: Use your domestic plan's talk, text, and data allowances while traveling abroad for $5/day in Mexico and Canada or $10/day in over 185 countries.
+- **TravelPass**: Use your domestic plan's talk, text, and data allowances while traveling abroad for a daily fee.
-- **Safety Mode**: Avoid data overage charges by switching to reduced speeds after data allowance is used.
-- **Verizon Smart Family**: Parental controls and location tracking for family accounts.
+- **Verizon Cloud**: Secure online storage for photos, videos, and documents.
 - **Device Protection**: Insurance plans covering loss, theft, damage, and technical support.
+- **Disney Bundle**: Access to Disney+, Hulu, and ESPN+ with select plans.

 ### Home Internet Services